 If there’s a mechanism in place for the above, is there also a way to tell chezmoi to ignore specific files or groups of files (e.g. by directory name or by glob)?

 By default, chezmoi ignores everything that you haven’t explicitly

 chezmoi add'ed.
-If have files in your source directory that you don’t want added to
+If you have files in your source directory that you don’t want added to

 your destination directory when you run

 .chezmoiignore in the source state.

 Patterns are supported, and you can change what’s ignored from machine to machine.
 The full usage and syntax is described in the reference manual.

 If the target already exists, but is “behind” the source, can chezmoi be configured to preserve the target version before replacing it with one derived from the source?

 chezmoi add will update the source state with the target.
 To see